-Afify Kamel, a member of Parliament’s constitutional and legislative affairs committee and a professor of constitutional law at the University of Alexandria, contends that the Egyptian State Lawsuit Authority’s reliance on the Court of Urgent Matter’s ruling is “a lazy argument.”
-The government committed a grave constitutional error, he adds, when its lawyers resorted to the Court of Urgent Matters to suspend the CAJ’s ruling.
+Afify Kamel, a member of Parliament’s constitutional and legislative affairs committee and a professor of constitutional law at the University of Alexandria, contends that the Egyptian State Lawsuit Authority’s reliance on the Cairo Court of Urgent Matter’s ruling is “a lazy argument.”
+The government committed a grave constitutional error, he adds, when its lawyers resorted to a court of urgent matters to suspend the CAJ’s ruling.
 Nonetheless, Kamel says the September ruling is irrelevant now.

-“It is natural that the Court of Urgent Matters’ ruling would be considered a procedural measure that is to be upheld only until a final ruling is issued,” Kamel says.
+“It is natural that the [Cairo] Court of Urgent Matters’ ruling would be considered a procedural measure that is to be upheld only until a final ruling is issued,” Kamel says.
 “The Egyptian State Lawsuit Authority is only trying to save face.”

 Minutes after the SAC’s ruling, MP Nabil al-Gamal, a member of the constitutional and legislative affairs committee, said that the Tiran and Sanafir agreement had yet to be presented to the committee, but that, when it was, parliamentarians would discuss its constitutionality.

 The Alliance to Support Egypt, the majority bloc in Parliament, expressed a similar sentiment in a press statement.
 “The ruling of the Supreme Administrative Court does not change the fact that Parliament holds constitutional jurisdiction over the ratification of treaties and in deciding whether a treaty is constitutional, or whether to concede Egyptian territory, according to Parliament’s procedural rules,” the statement asserted.
 “The members of Parliament, who are the representatives of the people, have the authority to make the final decision in this matter.”

 The 25-30 Alliance, however, declared its opposition to any action by Parliament in a press release.
 “The historic decision terminated this agreement, rendering it nonexistent.
 We demand that all state institutions respect this ruling and the principles of the separation of powers and the rule of law.”